-James D. South, commenced his career in 1986 as a New Jersey State Trooper after graduating from the New Jersey State Police Academy.
+James D. South, C.H.P.P., commenced his career in 1986 as a New Jersey State Trooper after graduating from the New Jersey State Police Academy.
 During his rewarding and decorated 25 year career he held assignments at state police road stations including the New Jersey Turnpike, as a supervisor of detectives in the Criminal Investigations Unit and Internal Affairs Unit.
 In addition, Mr. South supervised the Shooting Response Team stationed in Camden, New Jersey which was formed specifically to address gun related violent crimes with in the city limits.
 During his career, Mr. South has investigated and or supervised every manner of crime including general investigations, financial crimes, burglaries, sex crimes, armed robberies, and homicides.
 Mr. South also supervised Homeland security details at designated critical infrastructure sites including the Oyster Creek Nuclear Plant, Giants stadium, Brendan Byrne arena as well as Newark’s Penn Station.
 Prior to joining the New Jersey State Police, Mr. South was a member of Teamsters local 1289 assigned to the Oyster Creek Nuclear Plant.

 While a member of the New Jersey State Police, Mr. South lectured on a local, state and national level.
 Mr. South continues to provide training to corporate, government, university, houses of worship, as well as the New Jersey State Bar Association.